Skip to content

 >>> fig.show()

-- Pivot detection indicator is a tool that can be used to find out when the price's trend is reversing.
-By determining the support and resistance areas, it helps to identify significant changes in price while filtering out short-term fluctuations, thus eliminating the noise.
-The workings are rather simple: register a peak when the price jumps above one threshold and a valley when the price falls below another threshold.
-Another advantage: in contrast to the regular Zig Zag indicator, which tends to look into the future, our indicator returns only the confirmed pivot points and is safe to use in backtesting.
+• The pivot detection indicator is a tool for finding when the price trend is reversing.
+By identifying support and resistance areas, it helps spot significant price changes while filtering out short-term fluctuations and reducing noise.
+It works simply: a peak is registered when the price jumps above one threshold, and a valley is recorded when the price falls below another.
+Another advantage is that, unlike the regular Zig Zag indicator, which tends to look ahead, our indicator only returns confirmed pivot points and is safe to use in backtesting.

 Plot the last pivot value